 After a deadline or exam date

-You can submit a request no later than 7 calendar days after a deadline or exam date.
+You can submit a request no later than 5 working days after a deadline or exam date.

 After results

-Mitigating circumstances requests will not be accepted after the publication of results.
+Mitigating circumstances requests won't be accepted after the publication of results.
+At that stage, you should follow the appeals process.

 Evidence deadline

-All evidence that supports your mitigating circumstance application must be received within 21 calendar days (14 calendar days for King's Online programmes) of your deadline or exam date.
+All evidence that supports your mitigating circumstance application must be received within 10 working days of your deadline or exam date.
 This means that you can submit your request (according to the timescales outlined above) but have slightly longer to provide evidence.

 If you miss the request submission and/or evidence deadline